Hieronymus Albrecht Hass: Instruments

 Of the Hass family instruments, Frank Hubbard wrote that 'only one has what could be regarded as a normal disposition.'
 Their surviving harpsichords show an attempt to develop the instrument in a number of ways: one from 1721 is 2.58 m long, and one from 1723 has the unusual disposition 8' 8' 8' 4'.
 Hass occasionally used a 16' set of strings (an octave below standard 8' pitch) and a 2' set (2 octaves higher than 8' pitch) for part of the keyboard.

 The instrument shown above, which is nine feet long, illustrates the way in which Hass included the 16-foot stop in his instruments.
 The 16-foot bridge is seen closest to the bentside, on a separate, slightly raised section of soundboard.
 To its left are (in succession) the 8-foot hitchpin rail (resting on an internal bentside, not visible), the 8-foot bridge, and the 4-foot bridge.

 Hass was the maker of the largest known harpsichord to have been made before the 20th century: built in 1740, it has three manuals with couplers, five sets of strings (16' 8' 8' 4' 2'), six rows of jacks, a lute stop and harp stop for the 16'.
-This instrument was apparently owned by Rafael Puyana; a copy was made by Robert Goble & Son and used by Trevor Pinnock in Poulenc's Concert champêtre.
+This instrument was owned by Rafael Puyana; a copy was made by Robert Goble & Son and used by Trevor Pinnock in Poulenc's Concert champêtre.